 Pregnant Workers Fairness

-Every pregnant worker deserves the opportunity to work to support her family without risking the health of her pregnancy.
-Yet pregnant workers, especially those in low-wage and physically demanding jobs, are routinely forced to choose between their health and a paycheck.
+Every pregnant worker deserves the opportunity to work to support their family without risking the health of their pregnancy.
+Yet pregnant workers, especially those in low-wage and physically demanding jobs, have been forced to choose between their health and a paycheck for far too long.

 The Federal Pregnant Workers Fairness Act

-- ABB Report: Long Overdue: It Is Time for the Federal Pregnant Workers Fairness Act
+- Long Overdue: It Is Time for the Federal Pregnant Workers Fairness Act (2019)

 State and Local PWFA Campaigns